If you make excuses for your sedentary lifestyle, beware, because you’re setting yourself up for very probable osteoarthritis in the future:

 Do not accept the idea that osteoarthritis is a natural, non-preventable fallout of the aging process.

-I asked Dr. Dapore straight out if a sedentary lifestyle, or lack of exercise, could cause osteoarthritis, as well as narrowing of the spinal column (known as spinal stenosis).
+Is it possible that a sedentary lifestyle, or lack of exercise, could cause osteoarthritis, as well as narrowing of the spinal column (known as spinal stenosis).

 “Too much sitting with poor posture for more than four hours daily can indeed lead to degenerative back conditions because much stress is placed on the intervertebral discs and the facet joints.